SimonIyamu/Binary-Tree-of-Processes/README.md

 As a result, the records flow from the leaf nodes, to the root.
 Additionaly, each node passes some statistics to the root.

-The communication and data flow between the nodes is done by unnamed pipes.
+The communication and data flow between the nodes is done using unnamed pipes.